 The Statements Tree allows you to sort by any column, making it easier to focus on a specific metric without having to find it in the graphical plan.
 You can easily spot statements with the highest costs, duration, CPU, I/O, and row counts and quickly see discrepancies in actuals vs. estimates.

 The Plan Tree shows the hierarchical representation of the query plan.
-You can quickly spot costly scan operations and discrepancies in actual vs. estimated row counts.
-You can also immediately see imbalanced thread distribution in parallel operations.
-Another advantage is that you can review metrics like execution counts, data size, rebinds/rewinds and other costs per operation.
-If you would like a sortable representation of the Plan Tree then you can use the Top Operations tab.
+Quickly spot costly scan operations and discrepancies in actual vs. estimated row counts and immediately see imbalanced thread distribution in parallel operations.

 The Parameters tab shows all query parameters and their compiled values.
 You can quickly spot potential plan issues due to parameter sniffing.
 With actual plans, you can also compare compiled and runtime values.